qeesung/gitaly/doc/beginners_guide.md

 - a failure test (usually a table driven test using t.Run)
 - sometimes a validation test.

-Our Golang RPC tests use in-process test servers that only implement the service the current RPC belongs to.
+Our Go RPC tests use in-process test servers that only implement the service the current RPC belongs to.

 For example, if you are working on an RPC in the 'RepositoryService', your tests would go in `internal/gitaly/service/repository/your_rpc_test.go`.